binaryeq/differential-test-generation/find-diff-classes/README.md

 # Reproducing the results from the paper

 Figure 1 in the paper summarises the differing test outcome results from the file `different_test_outcomes.tsv` in this archive.
-There are several stages at which these results can be reproduced.
+There are several stages at which these results can be reproduced on a Linux system.
 In increasing order of thoroughness (and running time):

 0. Look at the existing `different_test_outcomes.tsv` file included in the archive.